rudy-perez/academic-kickstart/content/home/about.md

 # Biography

 Hi!
 Thanks for stopping by my website.
-My name is Rudy Perez and I am currently a research analyst at The Urban Institute researching topics to policing and community safety and case processing and decision-making.
+My name is Rudy Perez and I am currently a research analyst at The Urban Institute's Justice Policy Center researching topics related to policing and community safety and case processing and decision-making.
 On my spare time, I enjoy going for walks, riding my bike, reading a book, and having interesting conversations.